Octavia gens

 The gens Octavia was a plebeian family at ancient Rome, which was raised to patrician status by Caesar during the first century BC.
-The first member of the gens to achieve prominence was Gnaeus Octavius Rufus, quaestor circa 230 BC.
+The first member of the gens to achieve prominence was Gnaeus Octavius Rufus, quaestor about 230 BC.
 Over the following two centuries, the Octavii held many of the highest offices of the state; but the most celebrated of the family was Gaius Octavius, the grandnephew and adopted son of Caesar, who was proclaimed Augustus by the senate in 27 BC.